svenyurgensson/imperator-redactor/README.md

-# Another one Imperavi for Rails 3.2
+# Another one Imperavi Javascript Editor Engine for Rails >= 3.2

 This project is a fork of original imperavi-rails gem: https://github.com/tanraya/imperavi-rails